Entreaty

 - Exceeding the allotted time slot – Menhir Entreaties should take roughly five to eight minutes.
 The Fragment will have lighting and a bell toll that will warn the players when five minutes have passed.
 Taking up more of Menhirs’ precious time will cost you dearly and may mean that your Entreaty fails, or that you get expelled from the Fragment before even completing it.
 Take care to limit your Entreaty accordingly.

 - Active rebellion against the working – This is an Entreaty, a declaration of will and intent.
-Any priest in the Fragment who openly expresses dissent (for example, saying “I don’t want to do this!” or actively looking bored or disinterested during the Entreaty) will have a negative effect on the Entreaty, which can in turn lead to an overall failure.
+Any priest in the Fragment who openly expresses dissent (for example, saying “I don’t want to do this!”) will have a negative effect on the Entreaty, which can in turn lead to an overall failure.

 The Result